-It turns out that Russia, the land known for the peal of bells, initially had more organs than bells in its churches.
-Only large churches in major cities had bells, while smaller churches often had organs.
+It turns out that Russia, the land known for the peal of bells, initially may have had organs, not bells in its churches.
+Only large churches in major cities had bells.
 One of the frescoes in the ancient Cathedral of St. Sophia in Kiev shows jesters playing on organs.

 What did early Russian princes look like?

 There’s a definite “image” that Russian princes command in the imagination—tall, golden-haired, blue-eyed.
 Actually, that was probably not the case at all.
-The fact is that Kiev and other principalities practiced political marriages from the very beginning.
-Not only Western European brides were chosen, but also brides from the various nomadic Asian tribes who were the constant enemies of the Russian cities.
+Kiev and other principalities practiced political marriages from the very beginning.
+Not only Western European brides were chosen, but also brides from the various nomadic Asian tribes who constantly harassed the Russian cities.
 So sometimes Russian princes looked distinctly un-European.

 The Veche: a Democratic Assembly?